digma-ai/otel-go-instrumentation/README.md

 ### Instrumenting your OpenTelemetry resource

-If you have an existing OpenTelemtry instrumentaiton set up, simply use the DigmaDetector object to create a `Resource ` and merge it with your existing OTEL resource to import all of the needed attributes.
+Digma needs to add a few more attributes to your OTEL `Resource`.
+If you have an existing OpenTelemtry instrumentaiton set up, simply use the provided DigmaDetector object to create a `Resource` and merge it with your existing OTEL resource as seen below:

 ```go
 import (